 Miraku has been one of my favourite Japanese restaurants in Penang, and my family and I have always had an enjoyable time dining here.
 Before starting our meals at Miraku, an Oshibori (hot wet hand towel) is always offered to each of us to wipe our hands clean before eating.
 Oshibori has long been part of hospitality culture in Japan and is a refreshing way to start a culinary journey.

 Shortly after placing our orders, we are served an appetiser to tantalise our taste buds and whet our appetite.

-During a recent visit to the restaurant we were served Miraku Salad with salmon, crab meat, octopus and scallop with a selection of dressings.
+During a recent visit to the restaurant, we were served Miraku Salad with salmon, crab meat, octopus and scallop with a selection of dressings.
 I would usually opt for the sesame dressing which harmonises well the flavours of fresh seafood and crispy iceberg lettuce.
-Also remember to add succulent grilled oysters with spicy miso paste to your list of items to try at Miraku.
+Also, remember to add succulent grilled oysters with spicy miso paste to your list of items to try at Miraku.

 Miraku's Dragon Roll – deep-fried prawn roll sushi wrapped with avocado and topped with tobiko is among my favourites.
-If you are seated at the main atrium where the chef would be preparing this dish right before you, you would be amazed with his meticulous attention to detail.
+If you are seated at the main atrium where the chef would be preparing this dish right before you, you would be amazed by his meticulous attention to detail.

 Spider Roll – deep-fried soft shell crab sushi with cucumber and mayonnaise was another wonderful dish we tried.

 Once at Miraku we had fresh hotate (Hokkaido scallops) and it was a real treat.
 The fresh scallops sashimi was sweet in taste and soft in texture with rich decadence – a tasty realm of seafood luxury.